News

 Conclusion

-After discussions and debates around the legalisation and regulation of online casinos in France, the government seems to have backtracked.
+After discussions and debates concerning the legalisation and regulation of online casinos in France, the government seems to have backtracked.
 Indeed, the bill providing for the regularisation of this activity will ultimately not be included in the 2025 budget.
 As a reminder, in our previous article Why the legalisation of online casinos is imminent (2024), we explored the initial motivations for this market opening.
 This decision marks a significant reversal and raises many questions about the future of the online gambling industry in France.

 A step back for online casinos

-Reasons for this reversal
+The reasons for this reversal

-What next for industry players?
+What's next for industry players?

 Is legalisation still possible?